davidkhala/delphi-fabric/README.md

 - will block file name be a problem in signature cache? take care docker cp from container for multiple request
 - cross chaincode invoke on same channel and differed channel
 - chaincode setEvent
+- use dep to import fabric source into vendor
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??